 Objectives and key results (OKR) is a management technique used to set challenging, ambitious goals with measurable results.
 And although you can do that on a piece of paper, this is usually done with dedicated OKR software.

 OKR software gives managers and team members visibility into the entire work process, connecting everyday tasks to the project’s most important objectives.
 This way, managers can spend less time managing and more time leading.

-Slingshot is a productivity tool designed to help teams and organizations produce extraordinary results by improving the workflow efficiency with a rich and robust set of integrated features, aligning teams around opportunities to encourage them to reach their full potential and enable smart, data-driven decision making with advanced analytics.
+Slingshot is a productivity tool designed to help teams and organizations produce extraordinary results by improving workflow efficiency with a rich and robust set of integrated features, aligning teams around opportunities to encourage them to reach their full potential, and enabling smart, data-driven decision-making with advanced analytics.